 The Journal of First-generation Student Success seeks to publish practice articles that are grounded in research and literature and, reciprocally, research articles that speak to practice.
 The editors seek to review manuscripts and publish articles that are innovative, imaginative, and forward thinking regarding the experiences and outcomes of first-generation college students and the approaches institutions of higher education are employing to serve, matriculate, and complete this population.
 Through the deep intersectionality of the first-generation identity, the large presence of first-generation students at institutions, and the necessary engagement of both the academic and student services areas for success, this journal offers many opportunities for cross disciplinary collaboration.

-A review of manuscripts will occur on a rolling basis, although the submission deadline for consideration for the inaugural issue is December 15, 2020.
-All manuscripts are subject to a double-blind, peer-review process.
+Submissions to the Journal of First-generation Student Success are accepted on a rolling basis.
+All manuscripts are subject to a closed, peer-review process (This language reflects a shift to employ inclusive language rather and move away from the industry term “blind review.”)
 Once submitted, the first author will receive confirmation that the submission has been received.
 Authors are able to track progress of their submission in the ScholarOne system.
 Reviews may take up to four weeks, or longer, depending on volume of submissions.
 Please see the Submission Guidelines section for greater detail on submission types, review process, and technical requirements.

 For more information, please contact the Co-Editors, Rashné Jehangir, Ph.D. and Lindsay Romasanta, Ed.D., at [email protected].